 It had started well, and only got better as the weeks passed.
 Dennis was a psychology Ph.
 D. student, and somehow became a kind of unofficial counselor for me during the months in Edmonton, normally over a six-pack of bottles of Guinness in his home.
 That wasn’t his role in life, he was studying the chemical components of mental qualities, but he seemed to adopt it for me, and I was grateful.
 Kathy was bolstering their income from his teaching assistant work at the University by making and selling candles made of brightly colored wax, often primary colors or close to it.
 But she had a six-month old baby to take care of and could not spend a lot of time selling her colorful candles.
 She had been looking for someone else to sell them for her, on commission.
 I became that someone.

 So a place to stay, emotional support and a job, all in the first place I fell into!
-It’s not surprising that Ron and Dennis were still friends 40 years later, and Kathy still would have been if she had remained in California.
+It’s not surprising that Ron and Dennis were still my friends 40 years later, and Kathy still would have been if she had remained in California.

 Ron accompanied me on my first and only visit to the Chicago Pizza Restaurant on Edmonton’s north side, where Terry was waitressing.
 It was a cold January evening around dinner time.